inasafe/inasafe-doc/docs/source/training/intermediate/osm/306-editing-wiki-osm.rst

 other, whether it be to organise social mapping events, to discuss different projects related to OSM and/or to create standards for mapping processes.
-The main avenue for mappers to do this is through the OpenStreetMap wiki, a website where users can create different web pages about different topics and in different languages.
+The main avenue for mappers to do this is through the OSM wiki, a website where users can create different web pages about different topics and in different languages.
 To see the OSM wiki, visit http://wiki.openstreetmap.org